TudorAlex3/RPG-Game/README.md

 ### ➢ Grid
 In the map generation method, the number of enemies and shops was randomly generated so that I have at least 2 shops and 4 enemies, but they fit within the space provided by the game board.
 In the methods for traversing the squares, I added money to the player's backpack if the new cell was empty and had not been visited before.

-I added a function to display the game board using the following symbols:
+I added a function to display the game board using the following symbols: <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;▪ ◉ - player <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;▪ ? - unvisited cell <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;▪ _ - visited cell or empty cell <br>